siddhantmahajani/siddhantmahajani/README.md

 - ⇨ I’m currently pursuing **MSc in Computing - Data Analytics** from Dublin City University.

+- ⇨ I’m also a **Teaching Assistant** for EE417 and EE417B (Web Application Development) DCU's School of Electronic Engineering.

 - ⇨ I’m trying to implement things I learned in **data analytics** to create applications or services that would tackle and solve real world problems.

 - ⇨ In my previous job as SDE, I was working on **identifying risks by monitoring transactions** at <a href="https://pathlock.com/" target="_blank">@Pathlock</a>